 If publishing or referencing this recipe on other websites, you may only copy/paste the list of ingredients; you must link back to this post for the directions (as in “Get The Directions Here” and include the correct link to this page as your original source).
 Share LINKS ONLY on social media: do not post the full recipe (ingredients and directions).
 Original content, including my recollections, stories, and nostalgia are Copyright 2010 to Present, Lori Fogg, All Rights Reserved and may not be used without express written permission.

 “Barbecue” to the Penn Dutch and in the Coal Region is not typically something smoked over wood or a smoking/cooking technique.
-In this instance, it refers to chopped meat simmered in a sauce then served on a burger bun. (see Coal Region Barbecue for more on this phenomenon…).
+Here it refers to chopped meat simmered in a sauce then served on a burger bun. (see Coal Region Barbecue for more on this phenomenon).

 This is great for parties, get-togethers, and pot lucks.
 It holds nicely in a slow-cooker and reheats well.
 I prefer to make it the day before serving to help the flavors really come together.

 Pennsylvania Dutch Ham BarbecueCourse: Entree, SandwichesCuisine: Pa.
 Dutch, Coal RegionDifficulty: Easy

 1 – 1/4 to 1-1/2 pounds good quality deli ham, shaved/chipped

 4 tablespoons white sugar

 6 tablespoons vinegar